telerik/kendo-ui-core/docs-aspnet-mvc/helpers/notification/overview.md

 If needed, automatic hiding by clicking anywhere on the notifications can be disabled.
 In this case the notifications can be dismissed only with the button, if present.
 In addition, manually hiding a notification can be postponed.
 The benefit of this feature is to prevent accidental hiding of notifications, which have just appeared.
 By default, postponing is disabled.

-The example below demonstrates how to manage the hide settings of the Notification.
+The following example demonstrates how to manage the hide settings of the Notification.

 ###### Example